The restoration of a 1980's Williams Defender arcade machine

 You can find Chad at chadsarcade@gmail.com and on UKVAC if you want to get one for your Defender too 🙂

-Print article | This entry was posted by Judder on June 11, 2016 at 6:12 pm, and is filed under The Boards, Williams Defender restoration.
+| Print article | This entry was posted by Judder on June 11, 2016 at 6:12 pm, and is filed under The Boards, Williams Defender restoration.
 Follow any responses to this post through RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed. |
+Both comments and pings are currently closed. |